Why see a gynecologist?

 - Feeling depressed

 During your visit, your doctor will probably go through some of the usual items on a doctor’s checkup checklist, like weighing you and measuring your blood pressure.
-He or she also may do a breast exam.
+He or she also may check the outside of your genitals and do a breast exam.
 It’s common for young women to have some lumpiness in their breasts, but your doctor may want to make sure you don’t have problem lumps or pain.

 You may have heard of Pap tests and pelvic exams and wonder if you need them.
 Most likely you won’t need either of these until you’re 21.
-(The American College of Obstetricians and Gynecologists recommends Pap tests for women starting at 21.)
 If you are sexually active or have symptoms like an unusual vaginal fluid or a history of problems, there’s a chance your doctor may choose to do one or both of these.
 It’s helpful, then, to know what to expect.

 A pelvic exam usually involves the doctor examining the outside of your genital area (the vulva).
-It may also involve the doctor using a tool called a speculum to look inside your vagina.
+It may also involve the doctor using a tool called a speculum to look inside your vagina and check to make sure your cervix is healthy.
 Frequently, he or she also will feel inside to make sure organs like your ovaries and uterus feel okay.
 You probably will feel pressure, but it shouldn’t hurt.
 Try to relax — breathing deeply can help.

 A Pap test is done by gently taking some cells from your cervix.
 These cells are checked for changes that could be cancer or that could turn into cancer.